 This article is intended to provide a guide on how to migrate to the new Timers app if you're currently using the legacy app.
-As such, it is recommended that you watch a walk-through video on how to use the new Timers app before continuing.
+Please read all about how the new Timers app works.

 How do I install the new Timers app?